sadiqshittu/sadiqshittu.github.io/_pages/about.md

 News
 ======
-**2025-Jan**:        Excited to kick off my PhD journey at the University of Tennessee Knoxville!
+**2025-Jan**:        Excited to kick off my PhD journey at the University of Tennessee, Knoxville!

 **2024-May**:        Delighted that my travel grant application to attend the [CISPA Summer School 2024 – Usable Security](https://cispa.de/summer-school-usable) in Saarbrücken, Germany has been accepted.